-Dr. Philip LeDuc is the William J. Brown Professor of Mechanical Engineering with appointments in Biomedical Engineering, Biological Sciences, and Computational Biology at Carnegie Mellon University (CMU).
-He is the Founding Director of the Center for the Mechanics and Engineering of Cellular Systems, also at CMU.
+Dr. Philip LeDuc is the William J. Brown Professor of Mechanical Engineering with appointments in Biological Sciences, Computational Biology, and Biomedical Engineering at Carnegie Mellon University (CMU).
+He is the Founding Director of the Center for the Mechanics and Engineering of Cellular Systems also at CMU.
 In these roles, Dr. LeDuc leads researchers in understanding biology through mechanical engineering approaches.
 He also instructs students on the interface of engineering with biology and medicine.
-Dr. LeDuc is also an affiliated faculty member of the Institute for Complex Engineered Systems, the Center for Multiscale Modeling for Engineering Materials, and the Program in Neural Computation, all located at CMU.
 He is an approved faculty member of the MD/PhD Program, Medical Scientist Training Program, a collaborative effort between the University of Pittsburgh and CMU.

 Dr. LeDuc earned his Bachelor’s and Master’s in Mechanical Engineering with a minor in Product/Industrial Design and Economics from North Carolina State University.
 From there he went to Johns Hopkins University, where he earned his doctorate.
 He then did a research fellowship at Children’s Hospital/Harvard Medical School.